 Don’t Discuss the Accident with the Other Driver

-Should you get into a car accident, it’s natural to feel concern about the other driver and their passengers as well as your own.
+Should you get into a car accident, it’s natural to feel concerned about the other driver and their passengers as well as your own.

-However, it’s vital that you do not discuss injuries or fault with the other party.
+However, it’s vital that you do not discuss injuries or faults with the other party.

 A car accident attorney would advise that anything can be used against you, even asking if the other person is okay.

-Again, you never want to assume the worst in other people, particularly in as frightening a situation like a car accident, but in order to better protect yourself and your loved ones, you must.
+Again, you never want to assume the worst in other people, particularly in a frightening situation like a car accident, but to protect yourself and your loved ones better, you must.

 If you don’t want to be rude or insult the other person, simply make small talk instead of discussing the accident or any injuries.

 Even if you think the accident was your fault, don’t give your opinion until the investigation is complete.

 That being said, you should, of course, be truthful with the police and your insurance company.